-If you remain dissatisfied after the Regional Operations Director has responded to your complaint, the matter should be referred to the Operations Director for review, who will provide a written statement setting out their findings and expressing a final viewpoint.
+If you remain dissatisfied after the Associate Director has responded to your complaint, the matter will be referred to a Board Director for review, who will provide a written statement setting out their findings and expressing a final viewpoint.

 Once every stage of the above process has been exhausted, if you still feel that your complaint has not been satisfactorily addressed or you have received a letter from us stating that we feel we cannot come to a mutual agreement regarding your complaint (a deadlock letter), or more than eight weeks has elapsed since the complaint was first raised, you have the ability to refer the matter to The Property Ombudsman (“the Ombudsman”), without charge.
 The Ombudsman must be contacted within twelve months of our final letter for them to accept the complaint.

 It is a requirement of the Enterprise and Regulatory Reform Act 2013 that we offer access to an Ombudsman scheme to provide an independent redress mechanism in the event that we have been unable to resolve your complaint through our in-house complaints procedure.
 The Property Ombudsman provides a free and independent service and has been approved by the Government to run a redress scheme.
 Their role is to investigate complaints fairly by looking at the facts and listening to both sides of the story.
 Once every stage of the above process has been exhausted, they can be contacted as follows:

 The Property Ombudsman